Konfekt/FastFold/README.md

   There is also a command `FastFoldUpdate` that updates all folds and its variant `FastFoldUpdate!` that updates all folds and echos by which fold method the folds were updated.

+- FastFold by default only prevents the expression and syntax fold methods from recomputing on every buffer change.
+To prevent all fold methods (except manual) from doing so, add `let g:fastfold_force = 1` to your `.vimrc`.

 # Addons